 Croatia Sakarun Beach, Dugi Otok

-Croatia beaches cannot look any more paradise-like than this gets.
-Sakarun beach is well known as one of the best beaches in Dalmatia coast (read: why you should visit Dalmatian coast) of Croatia.
-And it is no wonder, as it is included in the Croatian ecological network to protect biodiversity.
+Croatia beaches cannot look any more paradisiac than this.
+Sakarun beach is known as one of the best beaches on the Dalmatian coast, which is a must-visit place for beach-lovers.
+Thanks to its natural beauty and blue-green transparent waters, Sakarun Beach was included in the Croatian ecological network, which was created to protect biodiversity.

-The little bay is just like heaven.
-You get the turquoise and calm water, white sand and sun most days in the summer will allow you to relax.
-The beach is also not extremely crowded, which means your kids would have space for the play while you can pick up a book to read facing Zadar archipelago Tri Sestrice, Sestrunj, Molat, Zverinac), and the lighthouse Veli Rat.
+The little bay of Sakarun Beach is just like heaven.
+In there, you get the view of the turquoise and calm water of the ocean, soft white sand, and, of course, plenty of sun during the summer.
+The beach is also not extremely crowded, which means your kids would enough have space to play around while you can read a book and contemplate the Zadar Archipelago, where the beach is located.

-However, you can also take a ferry from Zadar city on Croatia’s Dalmatian coast.
+However, you can also go for a scenic ferry ride from Zadar city on Croatia’s Dalmatian coast (Location on Google Map).
 Ferries are going daily year-round, and it takes approximately 1 hour 20 minutes for you to get to the beach.

 Dražiča Beach, Biograd na Moru

-Located near camp with the same name, this is one of the most beautiful beaches in Cres-Lošnij archipelago.
-Unlike other beaches, Slatina water is very warm and clean, and it looks green due to its sandy bottom.
-The beach itself is partially sandy and partially concrete, making it a good choice for those seeking the happy middle between wilderness and family-friendly infrastructure.
+Located near a camp with the same name, Slatina Beach is one of the most beautiful beaches in the Cres-Lošnij archipelago.
+Unlike many other beaches in Croatia, Slatina has very warm water, which looks green due to its sandy bottom.
+The beach itself is partially sandy and partially concrete, and this feature makes it a good choice for those seeking the middle term between wilderness and infrastructure.

-The beach has a restaurant, showers, changing rooms, and a lifeguard’s tower, as well as sports and animation centers just in walk’s reach.
+Another fact that makes Slatina Beach one of the best beaches in Croatia for families with children, is the fact that the beach has a great infrastructure, being home to a restaurant, showers, changing rooms, and a lifeguard’s tower, as well as sports and animation centers nearby.

 While Zatar is one of the top choices for families visiting Croatia exclusively for beach holidays, Zaton and Nin are famous for their sandy coasts.
 Zaton Beach stretches more than 1.5 km.
-It is on the premises of the Zaton Holiday Resort, a family vacation paradise.
-You will see many amusement parks and water attractions here.
-Other attractions, like bars and restaurants, are also available serving delicious Croatian food.
-For your comfort, the beach offers outdoor showers, cabins, sports shops.
-Also, beach chair and umbrella rental, public toilets and a grocery store.
-The coastline water pools are safe and the coast area is shallow, making it perfectly safe for younger ones as well.
+It is on the premises of the Zaton Holiday Resort, a family-friendly vacation paradise in Croatia.

 Vela Beach, Baška, Krk Island

-As we already wrote, Krk island is amazing purely to experience the Croatian winemaking tradition, but you may as well enjoy the beachside in the daytime.
+As we already wrote, Krk Island is amazing purely to experience the Croatian winemaking tradition, but you may as well enjoy the local beach in the daytime.

-Vela Plaza is the most popular beaches on Krk island, and you are likely to find yourself between crowds of Croatian, Italian, and German tourists whilst sunbathing.
-The water is calm in the perfect turquoise shade, making it seem just like a postcard.
+Vela Plaža is a popular sandy beach on Krk Island, and you are likely gonna find yourself between crowds of Croatian, Italian, and German tourists whilst sunbathing in this paradise.
+The water, always calm, has a perfect turquoise shade, which makes this beach looks like it came straight out of a postcard.